GCBallesteros/platitudes/docs/positional_vs_optional_parameters.md

 underscores, `_` for `-` dashes.

+!!! note

+    Platitudes uses argparse under the hood which means that you can use all the tricks that work there.
+For example not spelling out optional parameters in full and just providing a unique prefix.

 ## `typing.Optional` parameters

 A.K.A. `x | None` or `typing.Union[x, None]` are treated differently and are also the